gbaliarda/tpe-redes-kubernetes/README.md

 ### Run

-Wait for the pod to be ready, and then init the kiali dashboard with istio to check the traffic on the cluster.
+Wait for the Kiali pod to be ready, and then init the dashboard using `istioctl` to check the traffic on the cluster.

 ```sh
 istioctl dashboard kiali
 ```

-Then, you will be prompted to Kiali UI on the url `http://localhost:20001`.
-There, you can monitor multiple things such as the _Traffic Graph_, which should be as follows:
+This should open up the Kiali UI at `http://localhost:20001`.
+There you can monitor multiple things, such as the _Traffic Graph_, which should look as follows:

 <img loading="lazy" src="images/traffic_graph.png" alt="Kiali traffic graph" />

-It should be noted that there must be traffic present on the cluster, otherwise the previous graph will only contain idle nodes.
+Note that there must be traffic on the cluster, otherwise the previous graph will only contain idle nodes.
 Said traffic can be generated using the command shown on the following section.

 ## Generating Traffic

-Traffic through both apis running on the cluster can be generated using:
+Traffic through both APIs running on the cluster can be generated using:

 ```sh
 while sleep 1; do curl "localhost:8080/v1" && curl "localhost:8080/v2"; done